lynnntropy/anonymous-user-id/README.md

 [![CI](https://github.com/omegavesko/anonymous-user-id/actions/workflows/main.yml/badge.svg)](https://github.com/omegavesko/anonymous-user-id/actions/workflows/main.yml)
 ![GitHub](https://img.shields.io/github/license/omegavesko/anonymous-user-id)

 `anonymous-user-id` is a JavaScript library that allows you to anonymously identify unique users on your website without requiring them to store (and consent to) a tracking cookie.
-Instead, we generate a unique ID for each user based on information we can pull out of a regular HTTP request, mainly the source IP address and `User-Agent` header.
+Instead, we generate a unique ID for each user based on information that can be pulled out of a regular HTTP request, mainly the source IP address and `User-Agent` header.

 The method we use to do this is heavily inspired by [Plausible Analytics](https://plausible.io/data-policy#how-we-count-unique-users-without-cookies), with [BLAKE3](https://github.com/BLAKE3-team/BLAKE3) as the hash function.